ShaliniMNarang/su18-202-java-geeks/code/services/payment-service/README.md

 $ docker build
 ```

-This will create a jar file named **gs-spring-boot-docker.jar** in the **build/libs** directory.
+This will create a jar file named **payment-service.jar** in the **build/libs** directory.
 Note that this name is from build.gradle file.

 ```bash
 $ build/libs/spring-boot-gradle-docker.jar